PawseySC/rstudio-nginx/README.md

 # rstudio-nginx

-This is a simple example of how to set up an containerised RStudio server, running behind an Nginx reverse proxy, and being served via HTTPS using free [Let’s Encrypt](https://letsencrypt.org) certificates.
+This is a simple example of how to set up a containerised RStudio server, running behind an Nginx reverse proxy, and being served via HTTPS using free [Let’s Encrypt](https://letsencrypt.org) certificates.
 The Nginx containers are the work of https://github.com/gilyes/docker-nginx-letsencrypt-sample, and more examples of how to add your own websites can be found there.